Finding our name

 This led Maaka Tibble to suggest 'Whaikaha' or 'Tāngata Whaikaha', which are based on disabled people's strengths.

 In 2016, as a founding member of the Māori Disability Leadership Group, Maaka Tibble is quoted saying "Tāngata Whaikaha means people who are determined to do well, or is certainly a goal that they reach for.
 It fits nicely with the goals and aims of people with disabilities who are determined in some way to do well and create opportunities for themselves as opposed to being labelled, as in the past."

-Over time 'whaikaha' has become more and more widely used, and many in the disability world now claim this enabling word to describe themselves.
+Over time 'whaikaha' has become more and more widely used, and many in the disability community now claim this enabling word to describe themselves.

 Engagement was key to our process to find the reo Māori part of the Ministry's name.
 Engagement included groups in the disabled community, Iwi chairs, and the wider community.

 the conversation included the importance of the name having meaning for the whole disabled community, being easy to pronounce, and reflecting a positive view of disability.
 This journey quickly led to the word 'Whaikaha'.
 Maaka Tibble was happy for Whaikaha be used in the Ministry’s name – provided that it was "at the top of the letterhead".

 Our steering and governance groups enthusiastically endorsed 'Whaikaha' as the reo Māori part of the name, and in line with Maaka Tibble's wish for it to be at the top of the letterhead, strongly agreed that it be the first part of the Ministry’s name.